Best bak chor mee in Singapore

 Soup: 2.5/5

 Fresh lettuce and lightly boiled tau ghey, which again I didn’t fancy, accompany the noodles here.
 IMO, they dilute the flavour of the sauce mix.
-The cubes of lard here were crisp, but slightly burnt.
-This would probably vary from day to day, however, since you have to factor human error into the painstaking task of lard-frying.
+The cubes of lard here were crisp but slightly burnt.
+This would probably vary from day to day, since you have to factor human error into the painstaking task of lard-frying.

-The MVP at Seng Kee, to us, was the braised mushrooms, which salvaged the score on this criteria.
+The MVP at Seng Kee, to us, was the braised mushrooms, which salvaged the score on this criterion.
 These lusciously glossy slices are said to be stewed for at least four hours, adding a wonderful umami note to the dish.

 Others: 3/5